determined-ai/determined/docs/manage/security/rbac.rst

 role.
 Assign the ``EditorProjectRestricted`` to users who need ``Editor`` permissions without the ability to create or update projects.
 More specifically:

--  ``EditorRestricted`` users can create, edit, or delete experiments and notebook, shell, or Command (NSC) type workloads within their designated scope, just like those with the ``Editor`` role.
+-  ``EditorProjectRestricted`` users can create, edit, or delete experiments and notebook, tensorboard,shell, or Command (NTSC) type workloads within their designated scope, just like those with the ``Editor`` role.
 However, ``EditorProjectRestricted`` users lack the permissions to create or update projects.

 ``Editor``
 ==========